Frezer-cyber/Frezer-cyber/README.md

 - 📫 You can reach out to me on Linkedin,*Frezer Leta* I Will release my projects once all completed.
 <!---
-Frezer-cyber/Frezer-cyber is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.

 --->